kuty22/Kong-Flask_APIs-management/README.md

 ```
 make
 ```
-> more informations about available command with makefile in documentation section.
+> more information about available commands with makefile in documentation section.

 You can verify the status of services:
 ```SHELL